 In general, the specifics of software escrow agreements change according to the needs of the parties involved.
 However, the core responsibilities for all parties remain the same.
 Here's a quick breakdown of the responsibility of each party involved in a software escrow agreement.

-This is the party that has initiated the escrow agreement and is also known as the client.
-Their responsibilities include monitoring compliance between the Licensor and the Escrow agent.
+This is the party that has initiated the software escrow agreement and is also known as the client.
+Their responsibilities include monitoring compliance between the Licensor and the software escrow service provider.

-The Escrow Agent is the final party involved in the escrow agreement.
+The software escrow provider is the final party involved in the escrow agreement.
 Their responsibilities include receiving the deposited material and confirming the receipt to the licensee.
 After this, they are required to hold and control the deposited material for the duration of the agreement or until release conditions are met.
 On request from the client, they might also provide additional verification.

 Why Do You Need A Software Escrow In The First Place?